-These tax credits may be recovered by means of a special income tax if the shares are held for less than seven years.
+These tax credits may be recovered by means of a special income tax if the shares are not held during the entire minimum holding period of seven years.
 Capital régional et coopératif Desjardins shares are not an eligible investment for RRSP or RRIF purposes.
 The credit does not reduce the tax cost when calculating the capital gain on a disposition of such shares.

 Members and employees of a cooperative who purchase units in labour cooperatives and cooperatives whose main activities are production, processing or farming, as well as cooperatives that supply goods and services that make it possible for their customers to carry on a business are entitled to a deduction from their taxable income.

 The following table summarizes the main features of this Quebec tax deduction:

 |Minimum holding period||Five years, subject to certain exceptions (e.g. death)|

 Cooperative investment plan titles are an eligible investment for RRSP purposes.
 If a taxpayer makes a contribution to a self-administered RRSP and the plan acquires, as the initial purchaser, eligible cooperative investment plan securities, it is the plan annuitant who is deemed to have made the investment and is therefore entitled to the aforementioned deduction.

 A flow-through share is a share of a corporation that operates in the resource sector (oil, gas, mining) and that has renounced, in favour of investors, certain tax deductions resulting from certain of their activities.

 Flow-through shares give a deduction for 100% of the cost thereof, provided they are used solely to finance high-risk expenditures such as exploration and development.